 This development is an interesting one, without a very clear-cut objective behind it like covid had.

 I’m not sure what relation Monkeypox has to the overall geopolitical picture, but I can guarantee it is involved somehow.
 Whether it’s as a test run, a warning to other countries of our capabilities, or something else—I do not know.
 But it has some level of involvement.
 It’s far too coincidental otherwise.
-We don’t just get over a worldwide lab-manufactured pandemic and then get hit with a poxvirus that acts similar to that virus, and then all of this is a massive coincidence.
+We don’t just get over a worldwide lab-manufactured pandemic and then get hit with a poxvirus that acts similar to that virus (that is usually regional), and then all of this is a massive coincidence.
 Something is going on.

 But what that something is, is anyone’s guess.